Riot Games: Marketing using a character’s mental health struggles

 Riot was criticized for marketing a new League of Legends character, Seraphine, by creating an in-character Twitter account in which they alluded to her struggles with her mental health, including low self-esteem, anxiety, and impostor syndrome.
 Some wrote that the account was an attempt to trick players into feeling close to her in an attempt to advertise.
 Creative director Patrick Morales said that, although he was "proud" of the members of the team who worked on the campaign, it had "an unintended impact outside of the narrative we wanted to tell".

-Response to 2022 Russian invasion of Ukraine
+Response to Russian invasion of Ukraine

-During the 2022 Russian invasion of Ukraine, Riot Games did not withdraw from the Russian market after being asked to do so by Ukrainian minister Mykhailo Fedorov.
+After Russia launched an invasion of Ukraine in February 2022, Riot Games did not withdraw from the Russian market after being asked to do so by Ukrainian politician Mykhailo Fedorov.
 In March 2022, Riot donated the proceeds from battle passes sold in several of its games, as well as profit from some in-game items, to humanitarian relief organizations operating in Ukraine.
 According to Riot, these donations totaled $5.4 million.